 more than words

-Most people do not ask this question with bad intentions.
-But language carries meaning, even when people do not realize it.
-When people refer to biological parents as “real parents,” it unintentionally suggests that adoptive parents are somehow less real or less valid.
-And for adoptees, comments like this can reinforce complicated feelings surrounding identity, belonging, and family.
+When people refer to biological parents as "real parents," it can unintentionally suggest that adoptive parents are somehow less real or less legitimate.
+For adoptees, comments like this can reinforce complicated feelings surrounding identity, belonging, and family.

-The language we use around adoption matters because it reflects larger societal beliefs about adoption and family.
-Certain phrases reinforce ideas about what makes a family “real” and how adoptees are expected to feel about their adoption.
-Over time, this language can shape how adoptees understand belonging, identity, loyalty, and connection within their families and relationships.
-And even when unintentional, those messages still have an impact.
+The language we use around adoption matters because it reflects larger beliefs about what makes a family "real" and how adoptees are expected to feel about their adoption.
+Over time, those messages can shape how adoptees understand belonging, loyalty, identity, and connection.

 the history behind adoption language